 Prospective D.N.P. students are selected for admission based on application content, academic record, curriculum of completed required courses, professional nursing licensure, and evaluation forms.
 Individual student transcripts and writing samples are evaluated by select faculty members, the program director, and the associate director of nursing.

-Admission to the D.N.P. program requires:
+Admission to the DNP program requires:

-- A master's degree in nursing or a related field from a regionally accredited or internationally accredited school (Nursing degrees must be accredited by the Accreditation Commission for Education in Nursing [ACEN], the Commission on Collegiate Nursing Education [CCNE], or the Commission for Nursing Education Accreditation [CNEA].)\ - 2.
-A minimum master's degree GPA of 3.0 on a 4.0 scale - 3.
-A current, active, and unencumbered United States RN License - Two reference forms from individuals other than relatives (suggested sources include professors, academic advisers, and professional nursing references) - 5.
+- 1. A master's degree in nursing or a related field from a regionally, nationally or internationally accredited school. - 2.
+A minimum master's degree GPA of 3.30 on a 4.0 scale - 3.
+A current, active, and unencumbered United States RN License. - Two reference forms from individuals other than relatives (suggested sources include professors, academic advisers, and professional nursing references). - 5.
 Submit a writing sample (use APA 7th edition formatting, including headings for each section).
-Include the following information in your statement:

-Problem/Issue Discuss a problem or issue in your professional practice setting that needs to be addressed from a D.N.P. perspective.
-(250 words minimum)

-Applicant's Goals Discuss your personal and professional goals related to the D.N.P.
-(250 words minimum) - 6.
-A CV/résumé - 7.
-Official documentation of all supervised, postbaccalaureate practice hours
+Include the following information in your statement: - a.
+Problem/Issue Discuss a problem or issue in your professional practice setting that needs to be addressed from a DNP perspective.
+(250 words minimum). - Applicant's Goals Discuss your personal and professional goals related to the D.N.P.
+(250 words minimum). - An interview with the program coordinator or faculty member in the department as designated by the program coordinator. - 7.
+A CV/résumé. - 8.
+Official documentation of all supervised, postbaccalaureate practice hours.